Keyboard shortcuts

 Validation Engine

-Skrills validates skills against two targets with distinct requirements.
+Skrills validates skills against four targets with distinct requirements.
 Claude Code is permissive, accepting any markdown with optional frontmatter.
-Codex CLI is strict, requiring YAML frontmatter with name and description fields.
-The --autofix flag automatically derives and adds missing frontmatter from the file path and content.
+Codex CLI and Copilot CLI are strict, requiring YAML frontmatter with name and description fields.
+Cursor uses .mdc rule files with description and mode fields (globs or alwaysApply).
+The --autofix flag automatically derives missing frontmatter, normalizes names to kebab-case, and scaffolds body sections when content is too short.

 Token Analysis